Updated on January 2020

 Bus travel in Bolivia, or in flota, as it is called here, is one of the best ways to get around while on a budget.
 Buses cover most of Bolivia’s destinations and the most popular routes have frequent departures.
 Of course, bus travel in Bolivia is not without complications but the views and landscapes you will go through are well worth the effort.
 Here are our five tips for getting around the country safely and affordably.

 Being prepared is important in order to enjoy traveling in Bolivia by bus.
-For example, know that if you will be traveling at night, especially through the altiplano it can get very cold at night.
-Even if buses claim to have air conditioning, they sometimes don’t.
-Or it isn’t working, so, be sure to have blankets and/or warm clothes handy to put them on if you need them.
-Keep warm clothing on hand.
+For example, know that if you will be traveling at night, especially through the altiplano, it can get very cold at night.
+Even if buses claim to have air conditioning or heating, they sometimes don’t.
+Or it isn’t working, so be sure to have blankets and/or warm clothes at hand if you need them.
 Likewise, if traveling by day through the lowlands it may get really hot and stuffy.
-Make sure you can take off some layers.

 2. Know what to expect

 Bus companies and drivers are trying to make the most profit from each trip.
 And there are many people who live in villages along the highway who need to travel.
 So don’t be alarmed if the buses stop once in a while to pick up passengers off the road, even if there is no space on the bus.
 People are used to sitting on the floor or stairways.
 It’s cultural, it responds to a social and economic reality and this won’t change in the near future.
 There are also sometimes people who get on the bus in order to sell food, drink, candy, and miracle remedies.